anantkoli/catalyst_count/README.md

     cd <checked_path>/catalyst_count
     ```

 5. Run docker command on the terminal.
 Make sure you are inside the project folder.
-Wait till it build and running.
+Wait till it builds and runs.
     ```
     docker-compose up -d
     ```